molgenis/molgenis-emx2/docs/molgenis/dev_fairdatapoint.md

 For MOLGENIS EMX1, the FDP implementation guide can be found [here](https://molgenis.gitbooks.io/molgenis/content/guide-fair.html).

 The easiest way to enable FDP in MOLGENIS EMX2 is by uploading a FDP template into an EMX2 database.
-A prototype EMX2-FDP template (in XLSX format) is available [here](https://docs.google.com/spreadsheets/d/1ojmw7QZwO42S63eNsXFjJaU4XCCOui0u/edit?usp=sharing&ouid=115315510762019790835&rtpof=true&sd=true).
+A prototype EMX2-FDP template (in XLSX format) is available [here](https://github.com/molgenis/molgenis-emx2/raw/master/docs/resources/FairDataPointTemplate.xlsx).
-In addition to the FDP structure, this template includes an example implementation of a FDP developed for ERN-CRANIO.
+In addition to the FDP structure, this template includes an example implementation of a FDP developed for 'ERN-FAKE'.

 How to import the template and access the FDP endpoints:
 * Upload the template into any schema, for instance, a schema called `erns` via `Up/Download`.